textpattern/textpattern.github.io/setup/moving-an-installation.md

 ## Moving installation to a different directory

-A common scenario here is when a new user of Textpattern initially installs the software as a blog in a subdirectory (i.e. <i>example.com/subdirectory</i>) at side of the person’s existing website, then later decides to move it to root (<i>example.com</i>) when they realize Textpattern can run the entire thing.
+A common scenario here is when a new user of Textpattern initially installs the software as a blog in a subdirectory (i.e. <i>example.com/subdirectory</i>) at side of the person's existing website, then later decides to move it to root (<i>example.com</i>) when they realize Textpattern can run the entire thing.

 Moving to a new directory is easy; it involves correcting important paths in relation to the new location then physically moving the installation files.
 Proceed in the following order.